alex028502/advent2021/readme.md

 The tests in theory should allow me to extract a function that I find myself using every day into a shared module, and quickly make sure I haven't broken anything, but I haven't done that yet.
+Actually they also allow me to try new approaches to old problems as I learn along the way.

 I tried to set up test coverage using [this](https://docs.racket-lang.org/cover/basics.html) but it it is designed